How to Grow Gladiolus: A Timeless Beauty!

 And due to their tall height, make sure to place your gladiolus behind shorter plants to avoid obstructing their sun exposure.

 Ensure proper soil texture.
 Gladioli like their soil to be a sandy loam with good drainage.

 If you’re planting in-ground or in a large raised bed, mix topsoil with organic matter (like compost) in about a 60/40 ratio.
-To achieve that loose, sandy texture gladioli love, add potting mix to the soil you just blended, like this highly-rated one from Miracle-Gro.
+To achieve that loose, sandy texture gladioli love, add potting mix to the soil you just blended.

 If you’re filling just a few flower pots, you can skip the soil-blending and use commercial potting mix by itself.
 The Miracle-Gro formula we mentioned above is a great choice.

 Plan for the right planting time.
 Gladiolus is a summer flower, so aim to plant roughly two weeks before the end of your local cold season and all the way up to July.

 However, some varieties thrive even if planted early or late in the season.
 For a continual show of color, you may want to choose a few varieties with staggered blooming patterns.

 Choose healthy bulbs.
 For the largest and strongest plants, select bulbs that have a rounded shape and are at least 1 ¼ inches in diameter.

 Smaller bulbs will typically still germinate and grow, but you’ll likely end up with much smaller blooms.

 Don’t use any bulbs that have soft spots, discoloration or have a misshapen, flat bottom.
 These bulbs may be harboring plant diseases or insect eggs, so discard them.